eastgenomics/hermes/README.md

 ## What is required for this script to run?

-Needs Python3.6 because of slackclient.
+Needs Python > 3.6 because of slackclient.

 Usage:
-python hermes.py msg "Message to send" token-file egg-alerts [-v]
+python hermes.py msg "Message to send" token-file slack_channel [-v]

 ### This was made by EMEE GLH